Request for Proposals (RFP)

 g.
 How the program will comply with HCBS and CMS Final Rule.

 - Office location and hours

 - Area/location of services and hours

-h.
-Describe your agency’s orientation to continuous quality improvement, learning
+i.
+Describe your agency’s orientation to continuous quality improvement, learning and

 ATTACHMENT B – AUDITED FINANCIAL STATEMENT – (Provider’s responsibility)